IvanOrsh/TTD-fundamentals-ts/README.md

 ## Equivalence Partitions and Boundaries

 - **Equivalence Partition** - A group of values for which the behavior of the code is the same
-- **Boundary** - Where thwo equivalence partitions meet (where code changes from one behavior to another)
+- **Boundary** - Where two equivalence partitions meet (where code changes from one behavior to another)

 - for testing just pick values **at the boundary** and some within